SyncEngine/docs/docs/user/dashboard.md

 ---

 > **Note:** The dashboard is central to system transparency.
-Every run, every task, and every piece of data processed by SyncEngine can be traced right here — giving you full visibility and confidence in your automations.
+Every run, every task, and every piece of data processed by SyncEngine can be traced right here, giving you full visibility and confidence in your automations.